armory/docs/content/en/docs/armory-agent/armory-agent-quick.md

 linkTitle: "Quick Start"
 description: >
   Install quickly using this guide.
-weight: 2
+weight: 10
 ---

-> This guide is for experienced Kubernetes and Spinnaker users.
+> This guide is for experienced Kubernetes and Spinnaker<sup>TM</sup> users.

 ## Compatibility matrix